jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 #### 2020-04-18 Done Encircle Language Spec Planning Docs: Rewording Main Project and Future Sub-Projects

 - [x] The aim is to use less definite, more open, language and to take out the personal 'I' form.
 - [x] I think a lot of documents do not contain as much prose as Encircle Language Spec Strategy, so maybe things are doable after all.
-Also it does not drain my energy much.
+Also it might not drain my energy much.
 It is relaxing work to me.
 So I am not sure how much it matters, how long it takes.
 - [x] ~~Limitation: I choose to not reorganize/resubdivide the sub projects.
 I choose to just change the wording.~~
 - [x] Main Project
     - [x] Mostly finished rewriting the content.